[la pətit rɔb nwa:r]

 La Petite Robe Noire collection

 Classified as a fruity-floral and openly marketed towards the young ("for a romantic, sassy and glam young woman"), it had many a serious customer rolling her eyes before sniffing.
-Yet, this is Guerlain, grand chef de fruit confit who seriously put fruity notes on perfumery's map, from Mitsouko through Chamade and Parure to Nahéma, and beyond.
+Yet, this was Guerlain, grand chef de fruit confit who seriously put fruity notes on perfumery's map, from Mitsouko through Chamade and Parure to Nahéma, and beyond.
 So rest assured that La Petite Robe Noire was an attractive little thing, made by perfumer Delphine Jelk who used something old, something new, something borrowed, something blue!
+The scent was later modified and attributed to Thierry Wasser.
 The old thing was in the drydown, a trail of times past between Mitsouko's fruity wood and Shalimar's smoky vanilla.
-What's new was at the start, a tangy, succulent combination of Sicilian lemons, jammy raspberry and cherry, and an addictive black note of anise and licorice.
+What was new was at the start, a tangy, succulent combination of Sicilian lemons, jammy raspberry and cherry, and an addictive black note of anise and licorice.
 "Wasser said his first sketch should find the colour black.
 He found this with methyl cyclopentenolone," explains Chandler Burr.
 This synthetic material is called a "maple lactone" due to its smell of maple syrup.
 It's sweet, but with dark facets of burnt sugary coffee and licorice; in comparison, the ethyl maltol known from Thierry Mugler's Angel is all caramel and cotton candy.
 To add to the black effect, La Petite Robe Noire also had a small amount of the leathery birch tar note.

 The borrowed stuff of the formula was in the middle, namely the Musquinade straight from L'Instant Magic, bitter almond, rose, white musk and vanilla, heavenly chewy and luscious like a freshly baked French macaron, with a squirt of amaretto, precisely so Guerlain and deluxe as to make raspberry and licorice suddenly smell like a proper perfume.
 (Indeed, the inspiration came to Delphine Jelk upon tasting a fruity macaron.)
 Finally, the blue was the colour of the juice, a cool blue nuance as unique as the fragrance, tinted with drops of black and red-violet, that makes your mouth water long before pressing the spray button.

 La Petite Robe Noire had that fusion of glamour and darkness that embodied its name.
 Due to its popularity, the fragrance was relaunched worldwide in 2012 as a standard Guerlain, featuring a slightly altered formula by Thierry Wasser with less licorice and patchouli, and more emphasis on the easy-to-wear accord of white musk and Wasser's Bulgarian rose blend.
-Advertised with one of Guerlain's most captivating and imaginative visual campaigns, devised by the French artist duo Kuntzel+Deygas, in the following months La Petite Robe Noire became one of the best-selling fragrances in France, outperforming even Chanel No.5.
-Most people seem to agree that the fragrance is the best Guerlain has done since Insolence EdP.
-LVMH presents La Petite Robe Noire as a case study of how to successfully launch a new perfume.
-It topped the symbolic one million units sold in just three months after the launch in 2012.
+Advertised with one of Guerlain's most captivating and imaginative visual campaigns, devised by the French artist duo Kuntzel+Deygas, in the following months La Petite Robe Noire became one of the best-selling fragrances in France.
+Most people seemed to agree that the fragrance was the best Guerlain had done since Insolence EdP.
+LVMH presented La Petite Robe Noire as a case study of how to successfully launch a new perfume.
+It topped the symbolic one million units sold in just three months after the international launch in 2012.

 Bottle.
 The spray version of the heart-shaped stopper bottle came out in 1995 and has since then been used for a number of different scents in limited editions.
 Unlike the quadrilobe bottle, however, the heart-shaped bottle was never considered a standard bottle.
 With the advent of La Petite Robe Noire, Guerlain's old heart-shaped stopper bottle has achieved worldwide fame.
 Although the bottle was originally made with L'Heure Bleue in mind, for La Petite Robe Noire Guerlain stressed that it was "the Mitsouko bottle", probably to point out the modern character of the scent.
 The old Art Nouveau bottle was given a dramatic black shade and a Little Black Dress pictograph to be seen through the liquid, a look devised by Serge Mansau, distinct enough to be the new "LPRN bottle".
 For the relaunched version, the dress design has been smartened up by Kuntzel+Deygas (the first one was mocked as looking like a nightgown) and the lid decorated with a pink fabric band.
 A charming 7.5 ml Parfum bottle has been made as well.
 Guerlain has issued several collectible bottle editions with changing decorations by Kuntzel+Deygas, without any changes made to the fragrance inside (see chart below).